enriquedlh97/keyword_category_prediction_api/README.md

 ```
 After each epoch, a model is going to be saved in the `assets` folder with the name structure as
 `epoch=EPOCH-val_loss=VALIDATION_LOSS-best-checkpoint.ckpt`.
 To use one of these models just put the model file name in the `config.json`
 file in the `PRETRAINED_MODEL` field.
 The API will automatically load this model when the server is started.

-## Hyper-parameter optimization
-_To be done_

 ## Updating environment files
 There are two environment files available, the first one is for creating an environment on Windows and the file name is